ABA Required Disclosures: Consumer Information Under ABA Standard 509

 - Graduate housing for which law students are eligible: 192

-Please note that Washburn Law does not offer a part-time program, an evening program of study, or online courses.
+Please note that Washburn Law does not offer a part-time program, an evening program of study, or a program of study that consists primarily of online courses.
 References to "part-time" data in the following tables have been removed.

 While an applicant's LSAT score and GPA are significant factors, there is no bright-line cutoff.
 The Admissions Committee uses the highest LSAT score for multiple-test takers.
 It carefully considers other factors, including a determination of whether the individual would be an asset for the class as a whole based on characteristics such as gender, ethnicity, geographic diversity, international experience, and undergraduate institution.